 After the Add/Drop period at the beginning of each semester, students are permitted to withdraw from a course without academic penalty until the twelfth week of the semester.
-The required course withdrawal form is available in the office of their Dean.
+Students can withdraw from courses using Self-Service, but will not be permitted to withdraw from all courses using this method.
 Withdrawing from a course after the Add/Drop period and before the deadline for all withdrawals places a W on the transcript for that course.
-After the withdrawal deadline at the end of the twelfth week, the student will receive a grade of F for that course unless there are extraordinary circumstances (such as severe illness) that merit an exception.
+After the withdrawal deadline at the end of the twelfth week, the student will receive a grade of F for that course, unless there are extraordinary circumstances (such as severe illness) that merit an exception.
 Students are cautioned to avoid a pattern of regularly accumulating W grades on their transcripts.